 In the fall of 2018, the University of Central Oklahoma (UCO) unveiled a new 57,000-square-foot technology center aimed at bringing together students of all STEM backgrounds under one roof.
 The center hopes to bring problem solvers together in a quality learning space that houses state-of-the-art research labs, several classrooms, and faculty office space and inspires collaboration.

 OneNet’s services help to power UCO’s research facility, making world-class research opportunities available to Oklahoma students.
 For more information on the facility and how students can get involved, visit http://sites.uco.edu/cms/

 Oklahoma City National Memorial and Museum Family STEM Night

 The Oklahoma City National Memorial Museum hosts a series of family STEM nights for students and their parents to engage in hands-on learning activities as a family.
-The STEM nights take place year round and offer activities ranging from forensic analysis techniques to structure engineering games.
+The STEM nights take place throughout the year and offer structural engineering activities and the latest forensic analysis techniques.

 Tulsa Regional STEM Alliance

 The Tulsa Regional STEM Alliance (TRSA) is an organization focused on building broad, deep and innovative pathways for all students to pursue their STEM interests.
 The organization is Tulsa-based and hosts a series of events ranging from engineering challenges modeled after The Hunger Games to events where students build remote-controlled underwater robots.

 The Tulsa-based organization also offers a variety of summer camps covering a variety of STEM topics and concepts.
 Their website also features various online STEM games and provides scholarship links.
 For more information visit https://tulsastem.org/.

 Girl Scouts of Western Oklahoma